hashicorp/design-system/website/docs/patterns/filter-patterns/partials/core-concepts/core-concepts.md

 #### Mirroring parameters in a filter bar

-This example showcases a 1:1 relationship with the columns of a data set and the available filter parameters in the filter bar.
+This example showcases a 1:1 relationship between the columns of a data set and the available filter parameters in the filter bar.

 ![Mirroring the columns of a table in the available parameters](/assets/patterns/filter-patterns/filter-concept-mirror-parameters.png =1059x*)